Game Dynamics and Equilibrium Computation in the Population Protocol Model: Technical Overview

-By combining the arguments of Sections~\ref{sec:tech-overview:kigt-intro} and~\ref{sec:tech-overview:ehrenfest}, we can reduce the analysis of the $k$-IGT dynamics to that of a $k$-dimensional, weighted Ehrenfest process and formally state our main results.
-Specifically, based on the transition probabilities in~\eqref{eq:kigt-zt}, for any $k \ge 2$, the sequence $\{\z_t\}$ induced by the $k$-IGT dynamics is a $(k, a, b, m)$-Ehrenfest process, where $a := (1-\alpha-\beta) (1-\beta)$, $b := (1-\alpha-\beta) \beta$, and $m = (1-\alpha-\beta) n$.
-Then as a direct consequence of Theorems~\ref{thm:ehrenfestkd:stationary} and~\ref{thm:ehrenfestkd:mixing}, we have the following main result characterizing the stationary and convergence behavior of the $k$-IGT dynamics:
+By combining the arguments of Sections~\ref{sec:tech-overview:kigt-intro} and~\ref{sec:tech-overview:ehrenfest}, we can use the stationary and mixing time analysis of the $k$-dimensional, weighted Ehrenfest process to analyze the evolution of the $k$-IGT dynamics and formally state our main results.
+Specifically, based on the transition probabilities in~\eqref{eq:kigt-zt}, for any $k \ge 2$, the sequence $\{\z_t\}$ induced by the $k$-IGT dynamics is exactly a $(k, a, b, m)$-Ehrenfest process, where $a := \gamma (1-\beta)$, $b := \gamma \beta$, and $m = \gamma n$.
+Thus the stationary distribution and mixing time bounds developed in Theorems~\ref{thm:ehrenfestkd:stationary} and~\ref{thm:ehrenfestkd:mixing} exactly apply to the sequence $\{\z_t\}$ induced by the $k$-IGT dynamics.

+Before stating this main result, for convenience and readability, we first summarize in Table~\ref{table:summary-small} our core notation and the components of RD games in the $(\alpha, \beta,\gamma)$ populations: